Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Introduction

+Our key findings can be summarized as follows.
+First, textual data contain valuable predictive information that is not embedded in the large set of FRED-MD economic indicators.
+Our results suggest that text-based predictors can improve tail risk forecasts of macroeconomic variables, but much less for the center of their probability distributions, consistent with the narrative that news signals are most helpful in extreme economic situations.
+Second, adding tone-adjusted text-based predictors results in more accurate forecast results than using only unadjusted predictors.
+Third, methods that can capture non-linear predictive relationships produce better predictions than those that cannot.
+We have conducted a number of robustness checks that confirm our main findings.
+Among other things, we find that our results are robust to longer forecast horizons and a range of different choices to produce text-based predictors.

 The paper proceeds as follows.
 Section 2 lays out our methodology.
 Section 3 outlines our forecasting setup, introduces our predictors, and presents our forecast results.
 Section 4 concludes.
-Additional material is relegated in the appendix.
+Additional material is relegated to the appendix.